-Two year old Sam proudly displays his name with tiles he has put together.
+Two year old Sam proudly spells his name with letter tiles.

 When a child first comes to me for tutoring, often he is struggling to keep up in class.
 To him, his grades indicate everyone else understands the academic material, and he doesn’t.
 It doesn’t help for parents to tell their children that they too were no good at math or (insert other subject).
 This can lead the child to believe he is fated to do poorly.

 So how can you help your child succeed academically?
 Do you constantly tell him he’s smart, but he still puts himself down.
 Why doesn’t your child believe what you say?
 When working with one young student, I paid her a compliment on her singing (yes, sometimes there’s singing during our sessions).
 When she responded in a surprised tone, I asked, “Hasn’t anyone ever told you that before?”
 She said, “Yes, my parents, but they’re supposed to say that.”
 Please don’t think your compliments are meaningless.
 You love your son or daughter unconditionally, and they need to hear words of confirmation.
 However, if you’re constantly saying he is special or smart, it may lose its intended effect.
 This is a tricky one, because one child might need your reassurance more than his sibling.
 Notice the reaction you get, and if the your child shrugs it off, then you need to say less.
 However, it is better to err on the side of praising your children too often than not enough.
 As their parent, your words will always have a great impact.